shopware/docs/guides/hosting/configurations/framework/routes.md

 }
 ```

 It defines that your wishlist page is available at `/wishlist`.
-This is fine for an english only shop, but for a multilanguage shop, you might want to have a different route for each language.
+This is fine for an English-only shop, but for a multilingual shop, you might want to have a different route for each language.

 For example, you could have `/wishlist` for english and `/merkliste` for german.

 ## Configuration

 To easily configure those routes, you can use the `routes.yaml` file in ROOT/config/routes/routes.yaml.
-This file is loaded by Symfony and allows you to define your custom routes.
+Symfony loads this file, which allows you to define your custom `paths`, in our case, for the wishlist index page.

 ```yaml
 frontend.wishlist.page: